mmtk/mmtk-core/docs/tutorial/Tutorial.md

    1. `global.rs`: Import `MyGCCopyContext` and `MyGCProcessEdges`.
    2. `mod.rs`: Import `gc_works` as a module (`mod gc_works;`).

 5. In `global.rs`, delete `handle_user_collection_request`.
-This function was an override of a Common plan function, which can run correctly when collection is handled.
+This function was an override of a Common plan function to ignore user requested collection for NoGC.
+Now we remove it and allow user requested collection.

 ### Adding another copyspace